axibase/atsd/search/README.md

 ### Scheduling

-The search index is continuously refreshed on schedule and as such not reflect the latest changes such as a new series or modifications to an existing series that have occurred since the most recent refresh.
+The search index is continuously refreshed on schedule and as such does not reflect the latest changes such as a new series or modifications to an existing series that have occurred since the most recent refresh.

 The interval between the incremental refreshes can be controlled with the `search.indexing.incremental.interval` setting.
-Each refresh operation takes up to 10 seconds.
+Each refresh operation takes up to ten seconds.

 The frequency of rebuild tasks can be controlled with the `search.indexing.full.schedule` setting.
-The full rebuild takes up to 10 minutes.
+The full rebuild takes up to ten minutes.

 Administrators can refresh the index manually on the **Settings > Diagnostics > Search Index** page.